Elizabeth Scott Flood: Activism and education in Oakland, California

-In 1855, Scott Flood attended the first California State Convention of Colored Citizens in Sacramento.
+In 1855, Scott attended the first California State Convention of Colored Citizens in Sacramento.
 In that convention, African American activists from all backgrounds, strategized how to lobby California politicians for better representation and basic civil rights, such as the right to vote.

 During that year, she met her second husband, Isaac Flood.
 Isaac was a freed slave who had been born in South Carolina and freed at the age of 22.
-Flood was twelve years older than Scott Flood and also had a son.
+Isaac was twelve years older than Elizabeth Scott and also had a son.
 The couple and their two children soon moved to Brooklyn, California, a thriving small community near Oakland.
-By 1857, Scott Flood and Isaac opened a school for African American children at their home on East 15th Street.
+By 1857, Elizabeth Flood and her husband Isaac opened a school for African American children at their home on East 15th Street.
 At the time, African American children did not have access to public schools in Oakland.

 By 1858, the Floods had three children, were involved in the community, and were one of the most prominent and progressive families in the area.
 That same year, they helped start the Shiloh African Methodist Episcopal (Shiloh AME) church, the first African Methodist Episcopal church in the area.
 In 1863, the church purchased an old 20 by 30 building and moved it to Second and Market Streets.
 The building had been an old school for white children that been abandoned.
 With that building, the Shiloh AME took over the school and used the building for church services as well as the school.

-Scott Flood continued to teach at the school until her death in 1867.
+Flood continued to teach at the school until her death in 1867.
 The local school laws did not allow African American students into public schools until 1872, but in 1866, it opened up government funded schools for African American and other non-white children.
 The Shiloh AME school operated for ten years before closing its doors in 1873.

 Death and legacy

-Scott Flood died unexpectedly in 1867 at age 39.
+Flood died unexpectedly in 1867 at age 39.
 She left behind her husband Issac and five children, including Lydia Flood Jackson.

-Although Scott never saw the desegregation of schools, in 1872 the city of Brooklyn began to accept African Americans in its schools following a similar decision by the Oakland School Board.
+Although Flood never saw the desegregation of schools, in 1872 the city of Brooklyn began to accept African Americans in its schools, including at the Brooklyn Colored School, following a similar decision by the Oakland School Board.
 That same year, Brooklyn was annexed to Oakland.
-Scott Flood's youngest daughter, Lydia Flood Jackson was one of the first African American students to attend Oakland schools in 1872.
-By 1875, all African American schools in the area were closed, and in 1880, the law was changed in the state of California outlawing school segregation.
+Flood's youngest daughter, Lydia Flood Jackson was one of the first African American students to attend Oakland schools in 1872.
+By 1875, all African American schools in the area were closed, and in 1880, the law was changed in the state of California proactively mandating the integration of schools.